 PBU 55K6 is intended for the automated control of the combat operation of air defense systems based on data from its own, attached and interacting sources of information in difficult conditions of combat use.
 It is a hardware container F9 mounted on the chassis of a Ural-532301 all-terrain vehicle and includes modern means of communication, navigation and data processing.
 For visual display of radar data, mapping and control of subordinate elements of the complex, multifunctional color liquid crystal indicators are used.
 Compared to the combat control points of the S-300PS / PM divisions, the PBU 55K6 has become much more compact.

-Based on the information supplied by the detection radar, the command post distributes the targets between the system’s guided anti-aircraft missile systems, provides them with appropriate target designation, and also interacts with air defense systems in the conditions of massive air attack attacks at various altitudes of their combat use, in an environment of intense radio countermeasures.
-The air defense command post can also receive additional track information about targets from higher command posts to which ground-based radars of standby and combat modes are closed, or directly from these radars, as well as from airborne radar systems.
-The integration of radar information obtained in various wavelength ranges is most appropriate in conditions of intense radio countermeasures.
-KP ZRS S-400 is simultaneously able to control the actions of 8 divisions.
+Based on the information supplied by the detection radar, the command post allocates targets between the guided anti-aircraft missile systems of the system, provides them with appropriate target designation, and also interacts with the air defense missile system in conditions of massive air attacks at various altitudes of their combat use, in an environment of intense radio countermeasures.
+The command post of the air defense missile system can also receive additional route information about the targets from the higher command posts, to which the ground radars of the standby and combat modes are locked, or directly from these radars, as well as from the onboard radars aviation complexes.
+The integration of radar information received in different wavelengths is most expedient in conditions of intense radio interference.
+The command post of the S-400 air defense system is simultaneously capable of controlling the actions of 8 divisions.